gyurebalint/golang_library_api/README.md

 # golang_library_api
 - golang
 - gorilla

-Small backend api for a library.
-Could be useful anyone who wants to make a frontend app for practice
+- in memory

+Simple backend api for a library to start immersing myself into golang.
+Nothing fancy, no structuring, no frameworks just one file and basic CRUD.